Riuqlav/juice-shop/README.md

 [![Write Goodreads Review](https://img.shields.io/badge/goodreads-write%20review-49557240.svg)](https://www.goodreads.com/review/edit/49557240)

 OWASP Juice Shop comes with an official companion guide eBook.
-It will give you a complete overview of all vulnerabilities found in the application including hints how to spot and exploit them.
-In the appendix you will even find complete step-by-step solutions to every challenge.
+It will give you a complete overview of all vulnerabilities found in the application including hints on how to spot and exploit them.
+In the appendix, you will even find complete step-by-step solutions to every challenge.
 Extensive documentation of [custom re-branding](https://pwning.owasp-juice.shop/part1/customization.html), [CTF-support](https://pwning.owasp-juice.shop/part1/ctf.html),